NathanKr/next.js-ssr-vs-ssg-specific-use-case/README.md

 We got 100 score for all, thus same !!

 <h2>Conclusion</h2>
-One should not be afraid to use ssr instead ssg in this use case because the performance are the same.
+One should not be afraid to use ssr instead of ssg in this use case because the performance are the same for this use case
 <p>remark : i am not using isSaleDay here because i got the info i want</p>